igorcruz91/igorcruz91/README.md

 ### What I'm focusing on

-Currently improving my ML, AI and SQL skills, as well as learning AWS.
+Currently improving my ML, AI and SQL skills, as well as learning AWS and Azure.

 ### Portfolio
 You can find my projects portfolio [here](https://github.com/igorcruz91/igor_portfolio).